 Education for Girls and Women

-Women and girls have been systematically denied the chance of education in South Sudan.
+Women and girls have been systematically denied the chance of an education in South Sudan.
 Our initiatives increase girls’ access to formal education while also providing alternative pathways to education for women and girls who are not able to access the formal system.

 Examples of this work include operating a women’s learning centre, providing accelerated secondary school diplomas, and the School Mothers mentorship programme.